Nina Wilén

 - 27 May 2022: IBEI International Seminar: The Madrid Summit and the future of NATO.
 Roundtable with Nina Wilén on “NATO today: a perspective from southern Europe”.
 Watch the video.

-- Between January 2021 and May 2021 Nina Wilén participated as one of ten experts in the Belgian Defence’s Strategic Committee.
+- Jan-May 2021: Nina Wilén participated as one of ten experts in the Belgian Defence’s Strategic Committee.
 The report which is the result of this Committee’s work is available here.

-- Wilén, Nina, “Female Peacekeeper’s Extra burden” in the conference: “Women’s Meaningful Participation in Peace Operations”, organised by the Portugese Presidency of the European Council, 23 June 2021.
+- 23 Jun 2021: Wilén, Nina, “Female Peacekeeper’s Extra burden” in the conference: “Women’s Meaningful Participation in Peace Operations”, organised by the Portugese Presidency of the European Council.

-- Wilén, Nina, Participating in Saferworld War pod: Recalibrating external missions to the Sahel, 18th of June
+- 18 Jun 2021: Wilén, Nina, Participating in Saferworld War pod: Recalibrating external missions to the Sahel.

-- Wilén, Nina, “Women, gender, peace and security” in the framework of Diplomats Training in Niger, 10 June 2021, Niamey, Niger.
+- 10 Jun 2021: Wilén, Nina, “Women, gender, peace and security” in the framework of Diplomats Training in Niamey, Niger.

-- Nina Wilén & Sven Biscop, invited speakers on “the National Security Strategy in Belgium”, at ATHENA European Corporate Security Association, 10th May 2021.
+- 10 May 2021: Nina Wilén & Sven Biscop, invited speakers on “the National Security Strategy in Belgium”, at ATHENA European Corporate Security Association.

 Publications